5 Association Analysis: Basic Concepts

 ## set of 1465 itemsets

-Default minimum support is .1 (10%).
-Note: We use here a very small data set.
-For larger datasets the default minimum support might be to low and you may run out of memory.
+The default minimum support is .1 (10%).
+Note: The Zoo data set is very small with very few items.
+For larger datasets, the default minimum support might be too low and you may run out of memory.
 You probably want to start out with a higher minimum support like .5 (50%) and then work your way down.

 5/nrow(trans)